cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/03-ERD-to-relational/ERD-to-relational.rst

 Many-to-many
 ------------

 Many-to-many relationships are the most general type of relationship; a database structure accommodating a many-to-many relationship can also accommodate one-to-many or one-to-one relationships, as "one" is just a special case of "many".
-The challenge for many-to-many relationships is how to represent a connection from one record to multiple records in another table.
+The challenge for many-to-many relationships is how to represent a connection from a record in one table to multiple records in the other table.
 While modern SQL allows array valued columns in tables, not all databases support them.
 The traditional solution is to create a cross-reference table.

 Given a table **A** and a table **B**, we create a cross-reference table with columns corresponding to the primary keys of **A** and **B**.
 Each row in the cross-reference table stores one unique pairing of a primary key value from **A** with a primary key value from **B**.
 Each row thus represents a single connection between one row in **A** with one row in **B**.
 If a row in **A** is related to multiple rows in **B**, then there will be multiple entries with the same **A** primary key value, paired with each related **B** primary key value.

 For example, our ERD indicates a many-to-many relationship between the entities **vendor** and **part**.
 A computer part (such as an 8TB hard drive) can come from multiple sellers, while sellers can sell multiple different computer parts:

 .. image:: supplies.svg
+    :alt: The vendor and part entities, their attributes, and the supplies relationship connecting them

 We create tables **vendor** and **part** following the guidelines above, and then create the cross-reference table **vendor_part**.
 (It is common to name a cross-reference table using the names of the two tables being related, although other schemes can of course be used.)
 Note that the **supplies** relationship also has a relationship attribute, **price**, which we can incorporate into cross-reference table.
 The result, with some fictional data, is pictured below:

 .. image:: vendor_part_xref.svg
+    :alt: The tables vendor, part, and vendor_part with sample data

 Data in the cross-reference table is constrained in several ways.
 First, we only want to store the relationship between rows once, so we make the combination of primary keys from the related tables into a primary key for the cross-reference table.
 In our example, the primary key is the combination of **vendor_name** and **part_number**.
 Second, each of the borrowed primary key columns should be constrained to only hold values that are present in the original tables, using foreign key constraints.